• English

 The Salamlek Palace and Hotel

 The most fascinating suite in the hotel is the Crystal Suite or the Queen Royal Suite.
-It was named that way because all of its items were made out of blue glass and crystal.
+It was named that way because all its items were made of blue glass and crystal.
 The Haramlek Palace was built by King Ahmed Fouad in 1925 when he ordered his Italian architect, Firotche, to construct it to be the summer residence of the Royal Family of Egypt at the time.

 The Palace Design